jsmarble/codecisions/content/post/adding-spice-to-your-proxmox-virtual-machine.md

-+++
-date = 2023-09-27T03:23:52Z
+---
+date: "2023-09-27T03:23:52Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "adding-spice-to-your-proxmox-virtual-machine"
+slug: adding-spice-to-your-proxmox-virtual-machine
-summary = "We may finally have a worthwhile alternative to Windows RDP on Linux.
-Enter SPICE!" title = "Adding SPICE to Your Proxmox Virtual Machine"
+summary: We may finally have a worthwhile alternative to Windows RDP on Linux.
+Enter SPICE!

-+++
+title: Adding SPICE to Your Proxmox Virtual Machine
+---

 If there's one thing that Windows indisputably has done better than Linux, it's remote access.
 Historically, nothing on Linux has worked as well as Microsoft Remote Desktop.
 VNC has never been a great experience, in my opinion, but if you wanted to run a VM with a Linux graphical desktop environment, it was the default option.
 This is especially true if your virtual environment is Proxmox.